adp-multi/adp-multi.github.io/pages/index.md

 If you don't know multiple context-free grammars yet, then you should first read the [explanation](mcfg) for it.

-After that, you can either look at some [examples](/quick_start) or check out the source code and start hacking.
+After that, you should go to the [quick start guide](/quick_start) where you learn what's different compared to original Haskell-ADP and how to write your own grammars.

 ## Questions?
 Comments?
 Bugs?